Wall Street gains on optimism over easing lockdowns

 (Reuters) - Wall Street’s main indexes rose on Wednesday on hopes of a pickup in business activity as states eased coronavirus-induced curbs, with investors also looking past a stunning 20 million plunge in U.S. private payrolls last month.

-Five of the 11 major S&P sectors were trading higher, with the technology index .SPLRCT leading gains as traders bought into stocks perceived to be resilient at a time when billions of people globally are still locked indoors.
+Five of the 11 major S&P sectors were trading higher, with the technology index leading gains as traders bought into stocks perceived to be resilient at a time when billions of people globally are still locked indoors.

 U.S. stock indexes are now on course to gain for three straight sessions, building on a rally in April that was sparked by unprecedented stimulus and signs that the outbreak was peaking.